dustin10/kaftui/README.md

 the application will take precedence over the ones loaded from the profile.
 See the [Profiles](#Profiles) section below for further details.
 * `--consumer-properties-file` - Path to a `.properties` file containing additional configuration for the Kafka consumer other than the bootstrap servers and group id.
-Typically used for configuration authentication, etc.
+Typically used for configuring authentication, etc.
 * `--max-records` - Maximum number of records that should be held in memory at any given time after being consumed from the Kafka topic.
 Defaults to `256`.
 * `--help, -h` - Prints the help text for the application to the terminal.